Introduction to Mulesoft Interview Questions And Answers

 10. Explain about Fan-in and Fan-out?

-Fan-In: Fan-In is always in the flow with Fan-Out and helps in taking a decision to continue flow execution.
-The Fan In may only be used in combination with Fan Out.
+Fan-In: Fan-In is always in the flow with Fan-Out and helps in deciding to continue flow execution.
+The Fan In may only be used in combination with Fan-Out.

 Fan-out: We can use the Fan Out-primitive to fire the output terminal once with the input message or to fire the output terminal multiple times.
 Fan-out can be used as a combination of Fan-Out and Fan In.